johnclary/atd-vz-data/atd-vzd/data_model_readme.md

 ## Overview

 The data model uses the concept of "private" pre-processing tables which hold data from CRIS and user edits.
-Data from private tables is pushed (via trigger) into a public table that is used as the official source of truth Vision Zero data consumers.
+Data from private tables is pushed (via trigger) into a public table that is used as the official source of truth.
 A more detailed diagram is available [here](https://excalidraw.com/#json=NuBo04VYd2x53aJZBFt9c,o-JWjT8z02KJig02E2DUTg).

 ![data model overview diagram](data_model_overview.png)

 ## Get it running

-Start the VZ cluster as you would normally, from master.
-The migration `1709836840391_data_model_init` will create a new schema called `db` and install the tables/triggers/etc.
+Start the VZ cluster and apply migrations as you would normally, from this branch (`15976-jc-data-model-proto`).
+You can inspect the migration file in  `1709836840391_data_model_init` to inspect the table + trigger definitions.

 To start over, you can run: